forc-db/ForC/DATA USE.md

 ## Database citations:

-Any publications using ForC data should cite the following:
+Any publications using ForC data should cite all references included in the required.citations field of any records they are using.
+This field indicates the ForC database publications first presenting each record (or a substantially modified version thereof) or the publications of partern databases.
+Current publications contained in this field include:

 * Anderson-Teixeira, K.J. *et al.* 2016.
 Carbon dynamics of mature and regrowth tropical forests derived from a pantropical database (TropForC-db).
 Global Change Biology.
 DOI: [10.1111/gcb.13226](http://dx.doi.org/10.1111/gcb.13226)

-* Anderson-Teixeira, K. J., M. M. H. Wang, J. C. McGarvey, V. Herrmann, A. J. Tepley, B. P. Bond-Lamberty, and D. S. LeBauer. in press.
+* Anderson-Teixeira, K. J., M. M. H. Wang, J. C. McGarvey, V. Herrmann, A. J. Tepley, B. P. Bond-Lamberty, and D. S. LeBauer.
+2018.
 ForC: a global database of forest carbon stocks and fluxes.
-Ecology.
+Ecology 99(6), 1507-1507.
 DOI: [10.1002/ecy.2229](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecy.2229).

 In addition, if data are obtained from this Github repository (as opposed to a static version associated with one of the above publications), this should be referenced as well (DOI representing all versions: [10.5281/zenodo.1135088](https://doi.org/10.5281/zenodo.1187192)).
 Publications should cite a specific version of ForC, ideally with a DOI associated with that version.
 Authors may work with ForC managers to generate a release and associated DOI that matches the database version used in their publication.